umenzi/bio-inspired_algorithms/README.md

 There are multiple components in this project, each with its own default implementation:

 - The default environment, `Environment.py`, is a 2D grid with obstacles and a starting and final position.
-  - Special relevance for the  `visualize_environment` method, which plots the environment and the route found by the algorithm, if any.
+  - Special relevance for the  `visualize_environment` method, which plots the environment and the path found by the algorithm, if any.
     - The user can generate as many types of obstacles as desired by providing an array of the obstacles' radius and their frequencies.